Diane de Polignac

-Diane Louise Augustine de Polignac (1746 – 1818), was a French aristocrat, writer and courtier, and a lady-in-waiting to Princess Élisabeth of France.
+Diane Louise Augustine de Polignac (1746–1818), was a French aristocrat, writer and courtier, and a lady-in-waiting to Princess Élisabeth of France.

 Biography

 She was the daughter of Louis Héracle Armand, marquis de Polignac and Diane Adélaïde Zéphirine de Mancini, and never married; through her brother Jules, 1st Duke of Polignac, she was the sister-in-law to Yolande de Polastron.
-She had been introduced at court during the reign of Louis XV, served as reader and as lady-in-waiting to the countess of Artois in 1774-78, and to Princess Élisabeth of France from 1778 until 1789.
+She had been introduced at court during the reign of Louis XV, served as reader and as lady-in-waiting to the countess of Artois in 1774-1778, and to Princess Élisabeth of France from 1778 until 1789.

 She was described as shy but clever and with a sarcastic wit; she was not liked by queen Marie Antoinette herself, but she was described as a driving force within the so-called "Polignac Clan", who exerted so many advantages through her sister-in-law's position as a favorite of the queen.

-She emigrated with the rest of the Polignac family after the outbreak of the French revolution in 1789.
+She emigrated with the rest of the Polignac family after the outbreak of the French Revolution in 1789.

 Cultural references

-Diane de Polignac is the main character of the novel Les Adieux à la reine by Chantal Thomas (2002).
+Diane de Polignac is a major character of the novel Les Adieux à la reine by Chantal Thomas (2002).